Defuera/architecto/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## What usecases this sample covers

+### Atchitecture
+- List view with items
+- Detailed view of the item
+- Item can be liked and this state is propagated among all screens

+### Navigation

+###
+- UI Events.
+Based on business logic execute one time ui event, like showing a dialog or navigating
+  - ~~BlocListener~~
+  - EventBus?
+  - How to do it in provider